darkplace-dr/Dark-Place/README.md

 3: Don't just completely remove someone else's commit, although you can still edit what someone else has made.

+4: I can't believe I have to add this rule, but NO ADDING A SCRIPT THAT JUST DOXXES YOU

 # Credits
 Racckoon - Mod idea